top of page

 Practical Leadership Skills in Residential Life

 What’s Involved.
-D-Prep is excited to offer a three-part series on the topic of Practical Leadership Skills in Residential Life.
+DPrep is excited to offer a three-part series on Practical Leadership Skills in Residential Life.
 Each 90-minute course is aimed at residential life hall directors, training, and orientation staff to ensure they have quality access to the latest research, guidance, and advice from our subject matter experts.

 Why It is Needed.
 After listening to several of our community partners, we confirmed that many schools across the country are facing experienced staff shortages in resident director positions.
-This means hiring staff with less experience, often with bachelor’s rather than master’s degrees, and placing an increasing demand on their leadership skills in management, supervision, crisis counseling, mental illness awareness and administrative and educational programming abilities.
+This means hiring staff with less experience, often with bachelor’s rather than master’s degrees, and placing increasing demands on their leadership skills in management, supervision, crisis counseling, mental illness awareness, and administrative and educational programming.

 Part I: Building the Toolkit

-Our presenters review the importance of the residential life program and how it is vital, now more than ever, in student retention, academic progress, social growth, mental and physical disability support, crisis de-escalation, student conduct, BIT/CARE referrals, supervision, RA development, documentation, and community building.
-Few positions on campus have such a wide and deep set of job duties and this session offers practical advice and guidance on how to balance these responsibilities, grow a team and ensure your own mental and physical health stays on track.
+Our presenters review the importance of the residential life program and how it is vital, now more than ever, for student retention, academic progress, social growth, support for mental and physical disabilities, crisis de-escalation, student conduct, BIT/CARE referrals, supervision, RA development, documentation, and community building.
+Few positions on campus have such a wide and deep set of job duties, and this session offers practical advice and guidance on how to balance these responsibilities, grow a team, and ensure your own mental and physical health stays on track.

-• An overview of the full range of responsibilities residential life leadership staff must undertake
+• An overview of the full range of responsibilities that residential life leadership staff must undertake

 • The importance of being prepared before the skills are needed (referrals, forms, documentation)